 1. Oatmeal: Oats contain beta-glucan, a type of fiber that has been shown to help lower cholesterol when eaten regularly.
 Oats are rich in omega-3 fatty acids, folate, and potassium.
 Just avoid the flavored kind of oats, which can be loaded with sugar.
 If you must sweeten your oatmeal, top it with honey, fruit, or nuts.

 2. Yogurt: Yogurt is a great base for your morning meal.
 It is rich in protein and calcium.
-If you are allergic to dairy, then opt for almond, rice or cashew yogurt.
+If you are allergic to dairy, then opt for almond, rice, or cashew yogurt.
 If you need extra protein, add extra protein powder or hemp seed.
-You can top it with fruit or many make a smoothie.
+You can top it with fruit or make a smoothie.

 3. Eggs: An egg is a complete meal since the egg white contains proteins and the yolk contains the fats your body requires.
-It is a rich source of vitamin D. You can hard boil it, eat it plain, or you wrap it up.
+It is a rich source of vitamin D. You can hard boil it, eat it plain, or wrap it up.
 I love using coconut wraps, brown rice wraps, collards or add the egg on top of a slice of Ezekial bread with avocado.

 These suggestions are simple, inexpensive, and healthy.
 Try adding one or more of these suggestions to your morning routine, and feel the difference!